project-illium/illium-documentation/docs/developers/storage.md

 Now consider the following contract.
 It allows users to add new data to the contract storage.
 To do so they have to do the following:

-- Put the data to their local, offchain database.
+- Put the data to their local, off-chain database.
 - Get the new database root hash.
 - Fetch a merkle inclusion proof linking the data they just inserted to the new root hash.
 - Use data and merkle inclusion proof as input parameters to the contract.